kylibjohnson/QA_Project7/README.md

             expect(spriteAvailable).toBe(true);
         });

-The second test will check that the response code returns a '200 OK'.
+The second test will check that the response code returns a '200 OK' when sending a POST request with the endpoint /api/v1/warehouses/check.
 Enter the following code beneath the first test code and run it in the terminal using 'npx jest'

     test('status code should be 200', async () => {
         let actualStatusCode